Octal450/MD-11/FAQ.md

 ### Q. I have a flight recording which shows the problem.
 Could you please have a look?

-It does not make sense sending in flight recordings, as they do not contain enough information.
-That is why they are more or less useless for us.
+It does not make sense sending in flight recordings, as they do not hold enough information.
+That is why they are useless for us.
 We do not plan on recording full information in the recorder.
 See the "Why does the cold and dark state load after exiting replay mode?" section for more information.

 Instead, for documenting issues, please perform the steps mentioned in the next question: